Anxiety Specialty Services

 We may be able to pinpoint where our anxiety began, such as a traumatic (e.g., near-death experience) or other deeply memorable negative event (e.g., public embarrassment).
-However, it is common for anxiety to seem like it “came out of nowhere,” too.
+However, it is common for anxiety to seem like it came out of nowhere, too.
 It is also important to rule out medical conditions that can mimic anxiety or panic attacks, such as bradycardia (abnormally low heart rate), respiratory and sinus issues, heart problems, and thyroid issues.
-When the medical condition is appropriately treated, the “symptoms” dissipate.
+If you have one of these medical issues, the issue is appropriately treated, the “symptoms” dissipate—letting us know that it wasn’t truly anxiety.
+However, we can have anxiety alongside physical health conditions, or even anxiety about our health.
 Before we begin treatment, I will ask you about your medical history to rule out other causes of your symptoms.

 • There are many different anxiety-related diagnoses, such as generalized anxiety (GAD), social anxiety (social phobia) and other phobias, health anxiety, and panic disorder.
 We can also have anxiety secondary to a primary issue such as depression.
 Evidence-based anxiety treatment is designed to address the factors that reinforce anxiety and provide practical tools for managing and overcoming it.
 Often, we may want to dive into the past and figure out why we developed anxiety.
 While we can brainstorm educated guesses, the most important part of successful treatment is focusing on the now—“I have severe anxiety, so what do I do about it?”